orchidas/DiffGFDN/README.md

 ## Publications

-- <i>Neural-network based interpolation of late reverberation in coupled spaces using the common slopes model</i> - Das et al., submitted to IEEE Workshop on Application of Signal Processing to Audio and Acoustics, IEEE WASPAA 2025.
+- <i>Neural-network based interpolation of late reverberation in coupled spaces using the common slopes model</i> - Das, Dal Santo, Schlecht and Zvetkovic, submitted to IEEE Workshop on Application of Signal Processing to Audio and Acoustics, IEEE WASPAA 2025.

 ## Future work